JJSimo/Notes/cheet.md

 - download the latest mimikatz_trunk.zip
 - extract it
 - run the x64/mimikatz.exe -->  inside a privileged cmd (`mimikatz.exe`)

+#### Install mimikatz on victim machine
+<span style="background:#fff88f">to install it on the victim machine:</span>
+- repeat all the steps in your attacker machine until extract the file
+- cd to the x64 folder
+- `python3 -m http.server 80`
+- from the victim pc:
+	- open the browser and type the attacker IP
+	- download all the files in that folder
+	- open a privileged CMD > navigate in the Download folder > run `mimikatz.exe`

 #### Sekurlsa
 [[Notes_ETH#sekurlsa|sekurlsa]]